 Adjust Your Home’s Temperature

 Adjusting your home’s temperature based on your needs is a great way to cut your energy costs.
-In the winter, the U.S. Department of Energy recommends a temperature of 68°F for when you’re awake and then setting a cooler temperature at night and when your house is empty.
-Stay above 45°F though or you risk having frozen or ruptured pipes.
+In the winter, the U.S. Department of Energy recommends a temperature of 68°F to 70°F for when you’re awake and then setting a cooler temperature at night and when your house is empty.
+Stay above 45°F, though, or you risk having frozen or ruptured pipes.
 For the summer months, setting the temperature higher is best for when you’re out of the house or on vacation.
 Your comfort level may vary when you’re at home, but generally, you shouldn’t set the temperature much lower than 72°F. In fact, each degree over 72°F can save you up to 3% of your total energy costs.